Townsville Hospital Facilities and Supporting Services

 The Townsville Hospital provides a range of hospital facilities and supporting services.

-A cafeteria for the public and staff is located on the first floor at the top of the stairs in the foyer.
-A credit union and ATM are located adjacent to the main foyer.
+A cafeteria for the public and staff is located on the ground floor in the foyer.
+An ATM is located adjacent to the main foyer.
 A small shopping centre is located at the helipad end of the hospital building.
-This centre houses BreastScreen Queensland, Pain Management clinic, Red Cross Blood Bank, General Practice Clinic, Government Medical Office, bakery, newsagency, cafe, florist, Subway and a private dental surgery.
+This centre houses Pain Management clinic, Red Cross Blood Bank, General Practice Clinic, Government Medical Office, bakery, newsagency, cafe's, florist, Subway and a private dental surgery.

 A taxi rank is located at the front of the main building near the front entrance.
 To call a taxi phone 131008.